xapian/xapian-developer-guide/documentation/index.rst

    and as `a git repo on Github`_ which you can build for a range of different languages.

-2. API documentation, which is built from specially-formatted comments in Xapian's C++ header files.
+2. `Public API documentation`_, which is built from specially-formatted comments in Xapian's C++ header files.
 This allows people writing code that uses Xapian to check on details of the classes and methods they are using, as well as to explore what features there are in Xapian.

+3. `Internal source API documentation`_.
+This is similar to the public API documentation, but covers internal APIs used inside xapian-core.

-3. Developer documentation, for people who want to contribute directly to Xapian.
+4. Developer documentation, for people who want to contribute directly to Xapian.
    `This guide`_ is part of that
    (and is also `available on github`_).